 Neuromarketing uses neuroscience to reveal subconscious consumer decision-making processes.
-Neuromarketers study brain- and biometric responses, as well as behavior, to understand and shape how consumers feel, think, and act.
+Neuromarketers study brain- and biometric responses and behavior to understand and shape how consumers feel, think, and act.

-Essentially, neuromarketing is designing your content, website, etc. to elicit particular neurological reactions that are associated with buying or emotions linked to buying.
+Essentially, neuromarketing is designing your content, website, etc., eliciting particular neurological reactions associated with buying or emotions linked to buying.

 By using neuromarketing, you can rethink your strategies and create smarter marketing that will boost the effectiveness of your efforts.
-The goal of it is to understand how your customer’s brain actually works and what affects your marketing will have on the population of consumers.
+The goal is to understand how your customer’s brain works and what effects your marketing will have on the population of consumers.

 How does neuromarketing work?
 And does it work?